 In the case of the manager and the hospital mentioned above, there was a lot of due diligence and thought, and, in the end, they decided to persist with paper – for reasons of safety, cost and doctor sanity.
 And they then spent what little money they had on a neat new robot.

-In a private briefing last week to key Victorian Hospital clinicians and managers, it became clear that we are in the twilight zone of Australian EMRs.
+In a private briefing following Melbourne’s Wild Health in April to key Victorian Hospital clinicians and managers, it became clear that we are in the twilight zone of Australian EMRs.
 A zone where we are learning and failing.
 A zone where the sales hype of the big global vendors is only just starting to be disassembled into its component implications – which might all be summarised as “our system does actually do all we promised, it’s just that we didn’t quite tell you how much it would cost if you take into account that you will need to train and teach all your staff to do everything completely differently, that they will all need to spend a ton of their time data inputting.
 So you’d better warn them and get them culturally into the idea that being a healthcare professional now involves data entry too, and that, hey, we just sold you guys the best bits.
 We’re sales people, after all.
 It is actually going to take a lot more money, a lot more learning and people change, and a lot more time.
 And that is all going to cost”.

 Potentially, according to some high-level experts attending this private briefing, it might require some sort of mega healthcare disaster incident, to prompt both state and federal governments to realise that not funding the proper installation of more EMRs is going to cost a lot of lives, and there will be an awful realisation that our current penny-pinching ways will end up costing us pounds because we waited.
 And if such an incident occurs, it will likely be clear that our efforts to rein-in healthcare costs and be responsible, by keeping EMR installation under control, are, in retrospect, negligent.